-The disclosure of technical information regarding ALX's properties contained in this MD&A has been reviewed and approved by Sierd Eriks, P.Geo., ALX's President and CEO, who is a Qualified Person as defined by National Instrument 43-101 - Standards of Disclosure for Mineral Projects and is non-independent of ALX.
-Mr. Eriks has supervised exploration programs on many of ALX's properties, including programs on the Newnham Lake, Black Lake, Gorilla Lake, Gibbons Creek, Kelic Lake and Middle Lake properties.
-He has been in the field on these properties, overseen and reviewed the results with on-site geological staff, and reviewed the available analytical and quality control results.
+The disclosure of technical information regarding ALX's properties contained in this MD&A has been reviewed and approved by either Sierd Eriks, P.Geo., ALX's President and Chief Geologist, or by Jody Dahrouge, P.Geo., a Director of ALX, each of whom are Qualified Persons as defined by National Instrument 43-101 - Standards of Disclosure for Mineral Projects.
+Messrs.
+Eriks and Dahrouge are both non-independent of ALX.